DataFromBelow/docker-shenanigans/README.md

 ## Known Issues

 ### Delopgave 2
+As per this assignment, simply having docker compose and build the .yaml by itself will solve it, but the CMD needs to have ["python", "app.py"] for it to run.
+The clamps are important.

 ### Delopgave 3
 I know on a conceptual level on what to, how it works and where it should be done, but i cannot get it to work in any way that matters.